zhongyongdadi/openclaw-bot-review/README.md

 # OpenClaw Bot Dashboard

-A lightweight web dashboard for viewing all your [OpenClaw](https://github.com/openclaw/openclaw) bot configurations at a glance.
+A lightweight web dashboard for viewing all your [OpenClaw](https://github.com/openclaw/openclaw) Bots/Agents/Models/Sessions status at a glance.

 ## Background

 When running multiple OpenClaw agents across different platforms (Feishu, Discord, etc.), it becomes hard to track which bot uses which model.
-This dashboard reads your `openclaw.json` config and displays everything in a clean UI.
+This dashboard reads your `openclaw.json` config and displays Bots/Agents/Models/Sessions status in a clean UI.

 ## Features